Kpoopers/Communications/README.md

 # Communications and Interfacing Hardware
-Ensuring reliable communications between Arduino, Raspberry Pi and the Final Server
+📡  Ensuring Reliable Communications between Arduino, Raspberry Pi and the Final Server and Interfacing between Arduino and Sensors

 ## Arduino
 * All files in this folder should be included together in one folder.